RT-Thread/rt-thread/documentation/posix/README.md

 typedef rt_thread_t pthread_t;
 ```

 `Pthread_t` is a redefinition of the `rt_thread_t` type, defined in the `pthread.h` header file. rt_thread_t is the thread handle (or thread identifier) of the RT-Thread and is a pointer to the thread control block.
 You need to define a variable of type pthread_t before creating a thread.
 Each thread corresponds to its own thread control block, which is a data structure used by the operating system to control threads.
 It stores some information about the thread, such as priority, thread name, and thread stack address.
-Thread control blocks and thread specific information are described in detail in the @ref thread_management chapter.
+Thread control blocks and thread specific information are described in detail in the @ref page_thread_management chapter.

 ## Create Thread